containers/podman/docs/podman-run.1.md

 **--gidmap**=*container_gid:host_gid:amount*

 Run the container in a new user namespace using the supplied mapping.
 This option conflicts with the --userns and --subgidname flags.
 This option can be passed several times to map different ranges.
-If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
+If calling Podman run as an unprivileged user, the user needs to have the right to use the mapping.
 See `subuid(5)`.
 The example maps gids 0-2000 in the container to the gids 30000-31999 on the host. `--gidmap=0:30000:2000`

 **--group-add**=*group*